 There will be many opportunities during the September 2019 – November 2020 anniversary year for alumni and the entire Yale community to celebrate the 50th anniversary of coeducation in Yale College.
-This milestone will be recognized through an array of activities on the Yale campus and beyond – in student forums, academic lectures, museum exhibitions, at local Yale clubs, in Shared Interest Group chapters around the country and elsewhere, as well as in the culminating celebration weekend in November 2020.
+This milestone will be recognized through an array of activities on the Yale campus and beyond – in student forums, academic lectures, museum exhibitions, at local Yale clubs, and in Shared Interest Group chapters around the country and elsewhere.
 We hope all alumni will take advantage of these opportunities.
-Please check the events calendar for updates.
+Please check the calendar for updates.

 The 50th Anniversary Committee was charged with planning a special commemorative event for September 19-22, 2019 - a first-ever gathering of women in the classes of 1971, 1972 and 1973 and those who matriculated in the fall of 1969.
 This weekend was a way for the university to honor the trail-blazing women in these three classes and to engage with them in a series of thoughtful discussions about their role in transforming Yale College.